smorello87/orals/Daily_Dissertation.md

 The total comes out to just under 30.
 This seems about right.
 There are other concerns, things I may want to add (or swap in):
 - a feminist perspective---most of these works (excepting the Posthuman section) are written by men, and gender perhaps ought to factor into the Cognition, Empiricism, and Speculative Realism sections.
 - a list of "greatest works" of literary criticism that engages with cognitive studies/themes/models.
 They might be proto-cognitive---not directly engaging or empoying cognition, but evocative or resonant of it.
-Specifically, I'm thinking of work by Boone or Tougaw.
+Specifically, I'm thinking of work by Boone or J. Tougaw.
-- potentially, add a list of "neuronovels" or "brain memoirs", as Tougaw calls them.
+- potentially, add a list of "neuronovels" or "brain memoirs", as J. Tougaw calls them.

 Okay, now that those issues are out of the way, I can begin to examine this list, subtopic by subtopic, to get a sense of the questions that I am asking of them, and how they fit into the whole.